linazoo/third-phase/week-1/tuesday.md

 ### Lectures

-- AM: RSpec, TDD & Stubs
+AM:
-- PM: Breakout on Rails helper tags
+- Rails Q & A
+- Railsy Talks

+PM:
+- Rspec Q&A
+- Intro to Rspec & Rails (models & controllers)
+- Intro to Integration Testing (end of day)

 ### Challenges